awmckinley/config/modules/musiclib/README.md

 # Music Library Management

-> [!ABSTRACT] Summary
-> Manage, tag, and organize a digital music collection.
+Software to manage, tag, and organize a digital music collection.